aaronmeder/node-on-speed/README.md

 ## Setup project

+1. Install Adonis globally using `npm i -g @adonisjs/cli`
-1. Install needed dependencies using `npm install`
+1. Install needed project dependencies using `npm install`
 2. Copy `.env.example` to `.env` and edit sample values to your environment.
 3. Run migration to create the database: `adonis migration:run`
 4. Install forever to run processes in background: `npm install -g forever`